 A Friend in Heaven

-Today, December 16th, is the dies natalis (heavenly birthday) of the Servant of God, Father Lukas Etlin, O.S.B., a monk of Conception Abbey.
-I made a novena to Father Lukas last month beginning on November 16th.
-On the evening of December 8th, feast of the Immaculate Conception, I was given a picture of Father Lukas.
+December 16th, is the dies natalis (heavenly birthday) of the Servant of God, Father Lukas Etlin, O.S.B., a monk of Conception Abbey.
+In 2008 I made a novena to Father Lukas beginning on November 16th.
+On the evening of the feast of the Immaculate Conception, 8 December 2008, I was given a picture of Father Lukas.
 I slipped it into the pocket of my habit before driving home.
 Less than fifteen minutes later I was the astonished and grateful survivor of a terrible automobile crash.
 No bumps, bruises, scratches, aches, or pains.